 Novel writing plan

 Writing a novel can take years to complete, which is why it’s a good idea to have somewhere to note it all down.
-Using a similar template to the user manual guide, you can structure your novel chapter by chapter and keep track of all the character, plot, and theme details in one platform.
+Using a similar template to the user manual guide, you can structure your novel chapter by chapter and keep track of all the characters, plot, and theme details in one platform.

 From topic ideas to research to collecting data, writing a thesis or dissertation requires a lot of planning.
 Using Zenkit to manage it all can help you to get your thesis done on time and ensure you won’t overlook something important!

 Click here to use our Thesis/Dissertation Planning template.